theOehrly/Fast-F1/README.md

 - R package that wraps FastF1: https://github.com/SCasanova/f1dataR

-These packages are not directly related to the FastF1 project.
+Third-party packages are not directly related to the FastF1 project.
 Questions and suggestions regarding these packages need to be directed at their respective maintainers.

 ## Documentation